leahneukirchen/atreus-leah2/README.md

-# Leah's Keybaordio Atreus configuration
+# leah2's Keyboardio Atreus configuration

 These files are for Crysalis with default layers loaded.